pivotal/docs-tap/app-live-view/troubleshooting.hbs.md

 **Symptom**

-The certificate request is missing for certificate "app-live-view-conventions/appliveview-webhook-cert".
+The certificate request is missing for certificate `app-live-view-conventions/appliveview-webhook-cert`.

 **Solution**

 To troubleshoot:

-1. Run `kubectl get certificaterequest -A` to confirm if the certificaterequest is missing for App Live View Convention
+1. Run `kubectl get certificaterequest -A` to see if the certificate request is missing for App Live View Convention.

-1. Try deleting the secret `appliveview-webhook-cert` corresponding to the certificate in the `app-live-view-conventions` namespace.
-This re-creates the certificaterequest and updates the corresponding certificate.
+2. Delete the secret `appliveview-webhook-cert` that corresponds to the certificate in the `app-live-view-conventions` namespace by running:

     ```bash
     kubectl delete secret appliveview-webhook-cert -n app-live-view-conventions
     ```

+    This recreates the certificate request and updates the corresponding certificate.

 ## <a id="no-live-info"></a> No live information for pod with ID